 - Active listening.
 For many, listening is synonymous with preparing to speak.
 When our listening is more like waiting than attuning, we don’t connect with the other person and what they are saying.
 To avoid this and build empathy, follow the model of Hear, Interpret, Evaluate, Respond.

 Leaders who manage with empathy increase satisfaction and reduce turnover.
 Additionally, empathetic workplaces tend to enjoy stronger collaboration and greater morale, and their employees bounce back more quickly from challenging circumstances.

 When you understand the emotions of others and can connect with them in a meaningful and genuine way, you can use those inputs to build trusting relationships.

 The fourth component of Emotional Intelligence is Relationship Management, which is the ability to find common ground and build rapport.
 As a leader, when you know the emotional drivers of your team members (because of empathy) you are better equipped to facilitate collaboration, lead change, and resolve conflict.
 You become the architect of your high performing team and a leader that inspires.
 Strengthening your Relationship Management muscle is well worth the effort when it comes to building a great team.

 As a leader, your ability to express and regulate your emotions is essential.
 Equally important is the ability to understand, interpret, and respond to the emotions of others.
 Investing the time to build your Emotional Intelligence pays dividends in the short and long term as you explore and grow in your leadership of others.

 This post was written by Sarah Katherine Tucker, Founder of Adastra Talent Partners, on the Peoplelogic.ai website here.
-They are an exhibitor on the HRTech247 Employee Engagement & Startup Tech floor.
-You can visit their HRTech247 exhibition stand here.
+Check out more posts written about Emotional Intelligence on our blog here.